 For revenue recognition purposes, we have determined that the grant of rights in integration licenses is not distinct from the delivery of integration services, and therefore revenue from both integration licenses and integration services is recognized as the services are provided to the customer.
 In general, this is proportionate to the delivery of MST processed wafers to the customer, but if the agreements do not specify a time and quantity of wafer delivery, we will record revenue over the period of time in which we anticipate delivering an estimated quantity of wafers.
 We have also determined that the grant of our manufacturing license under the JDA confers a right to use our technology and accordingly revenue was recognized at the point in time when we delivered our IP transfer package.
-The success fee under our JDA was treated as engineering services revenue and recognized upon our customer's confirmation that the JDA's technology into their semiconductor manufacturing process.
+The success fee under our JDA was treated as engineering services revenue and recognized upon our customer's confirmation that the JDA's technical objectives had been met.
+Our licensing of MSTcad grants customers the right to use MSTcad software to simulate the effects of incorporating MST technology into their semiconductor manufacturing process.
 MSTcad licenses are granted on a monthly basis and revenue is recognized over time.

-Revenue for the three months March 31, 2023 and 2023 was \$0 and \$375,000, respectively.
-Our revenue in 2022 consisted of a success fee pursuant to our JDA and a license fee paid under an integration license agreement.
+Revenue was not recorded for the three months ended June 30, 2023 and 2022.
+Revenue for the six month period ended June 30, 2023 and 2022 was \$0 and \$375,000, respectively.
+Our revenue in 2022 consisted of a success fee pursuant to our first JDA and a license fee paid under an integration license agreement.

 Cost of revenue.
 Cost of revenue consists of costs of materials, as well as direct compensation and expenses incurred to provide deliverables that resulted in payment of our success fee and wafers delivered as part of the integration license agreement.
-Cost of revenue for the three months ended March 31, 2023 and 2022 was \$0 and approximately \$81,000, respectively.
+Cost of revenue for the six months ended June 30, 2023 and 2022 was \$0 and approximately \$81,000, respectively.
 We anticipate that our cost of revenue will vary substantially depending on the mix of license and engineering services revenues we receive and the nature of products and/or services delivered in each customer engagement.
+Cost of revenue expenses were not recorded for the three months ended June 30, 2023 and 2022.

 Operating expenses.
 Operating expenses consist of research and development, general and administrative, and selling and marketing expenses.
-For the three months ended March 31, 2023 and 2022, our operating expenses totaled approximately \$5.2 million and \$4.3 million, respectively.
+For the three months ended June 30, 2023 and 2022, our operating expenses totaled approximately \$5.4 million and \$4.4 million, respectively.
+For the six months ended June 30, 2023 and 2022, our operating expenses totaled approximately \$10.5 million and \$8.8 million, respectively.